jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week2/2-4_File_Formats.md

 # File Formats

-Let's learn about file formats.
-Different file formats are typically identified by specific file extensions, suffixes to their names that inform programs of their type.
+Let's learn about **file formats**.
+Different file formats are typically identified by specific **file extensions**, suffixes to their names that inform programs of their type.
 Two general types of file formats are:

-- text files (also called flat files) are files that have only text information.
+- **text files** (also called **flat** files) are files that have only text information.
-- binary files files that have more complex information that can be interpreted as formatting, images, application-specific objects, as well as text.
+- **binary files** files that have more complex information that can be interpreted as formatting, images, application-specific objects, as well as text.
 Examples: .docx, .xlsx, .jpg, .pdf, and .m4p

 How do you we know something is a text file?